 As time goes on, I spend more and more of my time listening to Christians from other parts of the world, because their views provide a counterbalance to the American Christianity that I know.
-What I see, now more than ever, is that American Christianity is influenced very significantly by uniquely American cultural and political dyes that color how we see things – for better and worse.
+What I see, now more than ever, is that American Christianity is influenced significantly by uniquely American cultural and political dyes that color how we see things – for better and worse.

 “Christianity isn’t a political ideology, or a sovereign nation, or a set of laws legislating values or enforcing a society’s preferred brand of morality.
 Christianity is centered upon Christ.”

+Human systems are focused on achieving human ideals and advancing the kingdoms of this world.
 The political and cultural polarization we are experiencing today isn’t what the kingdom of God is about.
-Choosing sides in that cultural battle, I fear, is choosing a side God is not on – because God is on all sides.
-The angel said to Joshua that he was not on Joshua’s side or his adversaries side.
-(Joshua 5:15) God is on the left.
-God is on the right.
-God is everywhere calling people to Himself.
+Choosing sides in that cultural battle means (ultimately) choosing a side God is not on – because God is on not on any political or cultural “side”; God is on all sides seeking and saving the lost.

 “[God] made from one man every nation of mankind to live on all the face of the earth, having determined allotted periods and the boundaries of their dwelling place, that they should seek God, and perhaps feel their way toward him and find him.
 Yet he is actually not far from each one of us….”
-(Acts 17:26-27)
+(Acts 17:26-27) (my emphasis added)